Updated: 28. September, 2020

 Performance with different odds

-So I went little bit deeper to see what results my model has with the different odds and I found that the best yield would be if I would play the odds between 1.80 and 2.20.
+So I went a little bit deeper to see what results my MLB betting model has with the different odds and I found that the best yield would be if I would play the odds between 1.80 and 2.20.
 But then again, I would play less games and I would make less profit.
 So I also wanted to see what is the odds range with the best profit and the most profit I made with the odds between 1.75 and 2.85.